flatland-association/flatland-benchmarks/ts/backend/README.md

 * Upload `dist/backend` to web server (e.g. nginx)
 * Manually copy `config/config.jsonc` (first time only) and modify according to your needs.
 The template is `ts/backend/src/config/config.jsonc`.
 It's not copied over automatically is to ensure the config template won't overwrite the user-specified configs.

-* Set up your server to execute `node main.mjs` in `app/` (intentionally leaving out further instructions, since this depends on the server in use)
+* Set up your server to execute `node main.min.mjs` in `app/` (intentionally leaving out further instructions, since this depends on the server in use)